Salary packaging: Salary packaging in Australia

 The Australian Taxation Office administers Fringe Benefits Tax and the FBT Exemptions that facilitate salary packaging for employees of not-for-profit healthcare organisations and public benevolent institutions.

-The Federal Government delivered its 2015/2016 Budget on 12 May 2015.
-The Budget included proposed changes to the Meal Entertainment and Holiday Accommodation/Venue Hire benefits with an introduction of an annual Capped amount.

-Therefore, the proposed changes apply to employees of Public Hospitals and not-for-profit FBT-exempt employers.

-Proposed changes are to be effective from 1 April 2016, where these salary packaging Exempt benefits will be capped at $2,550 per FBT year (i.e. a $5,000 grossed up cap divided by the type 2 gross-up rate of 1.9608).

 The long-awaited FBT exemption for electric vehicles passed through the Senate in Dec 2022.
 This move is part of a broader plan by the Government to increase the adoption rates of EVs in Australia, which are among the lowest in the developed world.